acets-team/ace/README_FAQ.md

 # 👷‍♀️ FAQ!

+1. How to create secrets (passwords)
+    - Bash: `openssl rand -base64 64`
+    - The terminal may put the password on 2 lines, but place as one long string in `.env` file

 1. How to speak to `ChatGPT` about `Ace`?!
     - I love to preface prompts w/ this:
-    - This code is coming from Ace, which is a framework that is Solid Start w/ additional type safety!
+    - This code is coming from Ace, which is a web framework that is basically Solid Start w/ additional type safety!

 1. How to show intellisense dropdown in VS Code?
     - `Control` + `Space`